python/cpython/Doc/howto/ipaddress.rst

    >>> ipaddress.ip_network(42540766411282592856903984951653826560)
    IPv6Network('2001:db8::/128')

-Creation of a particular kind of network can be forced by calling the class constructor directly instead of using the factory function.
+As with addresses, creation of a particular kind of network can be forced by calling the class constructor directly instead of using the factory function.

 Host Interfaces